personium/app-uc-unit-manager/README.md

 [Demo video on YouTube](https://youtu.be/d1_pET0M-YA)

-1. Logon to the Cell Manager.
+1. Logon to the Unit/Cell Manager.
 1. Click [main] to show the content of the main box.
 1. Hover over the "Create" button and select "Folder" from the popup menu.
 "Create Folder" dialog will be displayed.